 The health professionals suggested that the intervention should use plain language (a couple of patients preferred the scientific language), bullet points, to be visually cleaner with less text, have introductory videos to each session, and use the videos with patients and health professionals, as well as offer activities to download.

 The health professionals expressed different preferences about the number and duration of sessions, varying between three and ten sessions, of 15 min to 1-hour in duration.
-This variation was also reflected by patients, although there was more agreement about the specific content that patients wanted to be included in the online programme: other patients' experience, a patient forum, and a chat room.
+This variation was also reflected by patients.
+However, there was more agreement about the specific content that patients wanted to be included in the online programme: other patients' experience, a patient forum, and a chat room.
 Patients also wanted to see the information about IBD itself, and various management strategies, including coping.

 Discussion